-Olympia’s beauty is natural, derived from its connection with the calm waters of Puget Sound, tall fir forests and the views of majestic Mount Rainier.
-Enjoy walking, hiking or biking in one of over forty public parks located in Olympia and the surrounding cities.
+Olympia’s beauty is natural, derived from its connection with the waters of Puget Sound, fir forests and views of majestic Mount Rainier.
+Enjoy walking, hiking or biking in one of over forty public parks located in the Olympia area.
 Notable among these are Priest Point Park, Woodard Bay Conservation Area, Tolmie State Park and Tumwater Falls Park.
-Sailboats and yachts bob in the waters of Budd Bay near Percival Landing in the center of Olympia.
+Sailboats and yachts bob in the waters of Budd Bay near Percival Landing.
 Visit the Nisqually National Wildlife Refuge, one of the USA’s most pristine sanctuaries for migratory and resident waterfowl and marine mammals.
 The refuge is just a few miles northeast of Olympia WA.

 Visitors enjoy the city’s diversity and eclectic combination of small shops, street art, local festivals (the most popular of which is The Procession of the Species) and literally hundreds of places to dine and drink.
 Sample artisan craft beer, local wine, and fresh-squeezed apple cider from a local cider mill.
 Although Olympia is the state capital, it has a quaint small-town atmosphere.

 Discover Olympia’s neighborhoods and relax and refresh at Swantown Inn & Spa.
-This restore Victorian gem has modern amenities and spa services on site.
+This restored Victorian gem has modern amenities and spa services on site.